-- 2. Lubricate piston pin (A) and bushing with clean engine oil. - 3.
-Install piston pin through piston (B) and connecting rod (C).
+- 2. Lubricate piston pin (A) and bushing with clean engine oil. - Install piston pin through piston (B) and connecting rod (C).
 Be sure "FRONT" of rod aligns with arrow or "FRONT" of piston. - 4.
 Install NEW piston pin snap rings (D) in grooves.
 Make certain snap rings have expanded in grooves of piston. - NOTE: Full keystone compression ring (one "Pip" mark) goes in top piston ring groove.
 Half keystone ring (two "Pip" or "Top" marks) goes in second ring groove of piston.
 "Pip" mark(s) on No. 1 and No. 2 compression rings must face top of piston.

 KS piston rings are color coded.
 The No. 1 ring is blue, No. 2 is Pink and No. 3 is Orange.
-The expander ring is orange.
+The expander ring is orange.Be sure the orange paint stripe on the expander ring is visible in the oil ring gap.